Enrolment check list

 The assignments – continual assessment, no exams, essay style.

-The courses are divided into Units, at the end of each Unit you complete written assignments, which are marked before you move onto the next Unit.
+The courses are divided into Units.
+At the end of each Unit you complete written assignments, which are marked before you move onto the next Unit.
 There are no exams.
-If you need help, you ask your personal tutor.
-If they get part of an assignment wrong, they will be asked to resubmit that assignment.
-If you get stuck on a certain point, you will be offered a tutorial.
+If you need help, you can ask your personal tutor.
+If you get part of an assignment wrong you will be asked to resubmit that assignment.
+If you get stuck on a certain point you will be offered a tutorial.

 The technology – access to internet and a computer – check study method, online or correspondence.

-Most students complete the courses online and make use of the webinars, movie lectures, skype tutorials, and assignment uploading and feedback system.
+Most students complete the courses online and make use of the webinars, movie lectures, Skype tutorials and assignment uploading and feedback system.
 Everything works through a web browser.
-If you do not wish to do the course online, we can provide the movie lectures on a memory stick and you can have your tutorials over the phone.
-If you have no access to technology it is possible to do the courses via correspondence posting everything.
-If you are unable to type your assignments, then as a last resort, you can hand-write and post your work - but your handwriting has to be neat – if your personal tutor cannot read it, it will be sent back.
+If you do not wish to do the course online we can provide the movie lectures on a memory stick and you can have your tutorials over the phone.
+If you have no access to technology it is possible to do the courses via correspondence, posting everything.
+If you are unable to type your assignments then, as a last resort, you can hand-write and post your work.
+However, your handwriting has to be neat – if your personal tutor cannot read it, it will be sent back.
 If you have any questions please contact us, we are more than happy to dicuss your requirements.

 Home study – making your space work for your study.

-Studying at home allows you the freedom to learn an incredible subject in the comfort of your own space, with a faculty team to hand, all within the time that suits you.
-Sometimes you will be juggling work, family and study commitments and it can take practice.
+Studying at home allows you the freedom to learn an incredible subject in the comfort of your own space with a faculty team to hand all within the time that suits you.
+Sometimes you will be juggling work, family and study commitments and this can take practice.
 Have you thought about where you will work and how you will fit it in?

 Check your ability:

 If you are 18 then it is expected that you will have completed school and ‘A’ levels.
-If you are a mature learner, you may well have studied to ‘A’ level or higher.
+If you are a mature learner you may well have studied to ‘A’ level or higher.
 It’s not unusual for our students to start without formal qualifications and to become excellent practitioners.
-If you do not feel you meet the entry requirements, an assessment of prior learning or life experience may be considered at the School's discretion.
+If you do not feel you meet the entry requirements then an assessment of prior learning or life experience may be considered at the School's discretion.
 Every application is assessed on its individual merits.
 Above all, we ask that you to come with life and work experience, vocational aptitude and an open mind and heart.
-We are here to help, please contact us to discuss your personal situation.
+We are here to help so please contact us to discuss your personal situation.

 Capacity for study – self motivation, place to study and good study schedule.

 Have you studied by distance learning before?
 Getting organised for study is a bit like starting a new job.
 You need to plan your time, fix up your work space, make sense of paperwork and course materials, use new online resources and introduce yourself to people.
 The organisational skills you will practise here might equally apply to many workplace contexts.
-It will require high levels of dedication and self-motivation, the onus is on you as an adult learner to complete the study and meet the deadlines.
+It will require high levels of dedication and self-motivation and the onus is on you, as an adult learner, to complete the study and meet the deadlines.
 We do set deadlines and send reminders, but ultimately it is down to you to progress well through your study.

-The courses start gradually and unfold as you go, so you are guided at every step - most of our students are mature students and are often returning to study after a long break, so the courses are designed with this in mind.
-We provide ample support for those returning to, or new to, study and we do everything we can to help you succeed.
+The courses start gradually and unfold as you go, so you are guided at every step.
+Most of our students are mature students and are often returning to study after a long break, so the courses are designed with this in mind.
+We provide ample support for those returning to, or are new to, study and we do everything we can to help you succeed.
 Healing talents, commitment and life experience count for a lot.
-Having an awareness of, and a desire to be free from, prejudice is also desirable, as fixed attitudes obscure not only another’s truth (your patient’s for example) but also your capacity to absorb new ideas.
+Having an awareness of, and a desire to be free from, prejudice is also desirable as fixed attitudes obscure not only another’s truth (your patient’s for example) but also your capacity to absorb new ideas.